dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 title "La Traviata" would have the property/attribute "musical-genre" with the value "Grand opera".
 Within the DSP, each property or attribute has an assigned cardinality.
 Sometimes, a taxonomy allows that an object may belong to different categories at the same time (e.g. an image which depicts several categories at the same time).
-In these cases, a cardinality &gt; 1 allows to add multiple attributes of the same time.
+In these cases, a cardinality greater than 1 allows adding multiple attributes of the same time.
 See further below the description of the [cardinalities](#cardinalities).

 A node of the Taxonomy may have the following elements: